chenxingqiang/jax-sklearn/doc/glossary.rst

     evaluation metric
     evaluation metrics
         Evaluation metrics give a measure of how well a model performs.
-We may use this term specifically to refer to the functions in :mod:`metrics` (disregarding :mod:`metrics.pairwise`), as distinct from the
+We may use this term specifically to refer to the functions in :mod:`~xlearn.metrics` (disregarding :mod:`~xlearn.metrics.pairwise`), as distinct from the
         :term:`score` method and the :term:`scoring` API used in cross validation.
 See :ref:`model_evaluation`.